 Packing supplies: boxes

 If you’re not sure about the type and amount of boxes you’ll need or where to find them, check out the residential moving services of your chosen moving company.
-Most movers offer packing services and can provide you with packing supplies at a reasonable cost!
+Most movers offer packing supplies alongside packing services at a reasonable price.

 Packing supplies: tape

 You’d be surprised by how much tape you go through when packing!
-You’ll use it to reinforce and seal boxes, tape down wrapping and put on labels.
+You’ll use it to reinforce and seal boxes, tape down wrapping, and put on labels.
 Don’t skimp too much on tape either – a few dollars extra for higher quality can go a long way!
 Instead, buy tape in bulk to make sure you’ve got enough without breaking the bank.
 Use a tape gun or similar dispenser to make things go faster.
+And rule of thumb is to never just tape over something once, twice or even three times is the most secure way to go.

 Packing supplies: cushioning

 The most common materials you’ll use for this are bubble wrap and paper, but you can also get packing peanuts and all kinds of fabric.
-Wrap breakable dishware and appliances that you don’t have the original packaging for in bubble wrap, packing paper or newspaper.
-Line boxes with old blankets, towels or clothes.
-Use shredded or crumpled paper, newspapers and packing peanuts to fill up boxes.
+Wrap breakable dishware and appliances that you don’t have the original packaging for in bubble wrap, packing paper, or newspaper.
+Line boxes with old blankets, towels, or clothes.
+Use shredded or crumpled paper, newspapers, and packing peanuts to fill up boxes.
+Most anything in your home can be used to help out during the packing of fragile items.
+We would recommend some cotton T-shirts that won’t mind getting crumpled.
+Two birds with one stone, your clothes can help your valuables and won’t take up even more space in the other boxes.

 Packing supplies: labeling

 Remember that everything you pack must be unpacked too.
-Especially in cases of long distance moving, this will be your worst challenge after the big day.
+Especially in cases of long-distance moving, this will be your worst challenge after the big day.
 But labeling boxes properly will make unpacking so much easier!
 Always write down which room the stuff in the box is from and try to make a quick list of the items inside.
 This will make it easier to separate boxes to their respective rooms and find what you’re looking for when you start unpacking.
+You will be so thankful to yourself if you do this extra step.
+Even though it can take up a bit more time during packing, it is so worth it.

 Packing supplies: odds and ends